 - Firewood is provided.
 You should bring your own lamp oil for the tiki torches and charcoal if you’re going to use the grill, but you’ll have plenty of firewood to use during your stay.

 What is Provided at Your Tentrr Campsite

-No need to pack your trunk full of camping supplies, as most of what you’ll need is provided for you.
+No need to pack your trunk full of camping supplies for this trip, as most of what you’ll need is provided for you.
 Here’s a list of everything you’ll find at this Tentrr campsite:

 - An elevated wooden platform with a canvas tent